How To Get Financing and Cash To Close

 While the down payment and closing costs can seem like an overwhelming amount of money to sign over all at once, there are a number of options and different routes you can take depending on your situation.

 One course of action is negotiating with the seller to have them pay closing costs.
 Most lenders aren’t concerned with where the money comes from as long as they get paid.
 If you agree to pay the full asking price--or the seller’s home has been on the market for some time--you may have more negotiating power when it comes to having these costs paid in full.
 While this request of the seller can be made, don’t let it be an expectation.
 If you are in love with the home and want to make sure your deal doesn’t fall through to another offer, be prepared to close quickly and don’t make too many demands of the sellers if possible.

-Some loans (typically a FHA) will allow you to use money that has been gifted to you by a family member to cover part of, or the entire down payment.
+Some loans (typically an FHA loan) will allow you to use money that has been given to you by a family member as a gift to cover part of or the entire down payment.
 While not always an option, it is helpful to keep in mind especially if you have an upcoming life event such as a wedding where gifts could be given in the form of funds for your down payment.

 Keep in mind there are also options specifically for veterans that can sometimes allow for no cash down when purchasing a home.
-For more information on assistance for veterans visit http://www.benefits.va.gov/homeloans
+For more information on assistance for veterans visit benefits.va.gov/homeloans.

 Whichever route you choose, carefully consider your options.
 Using the True Affordability Tool, you’ll be able to clearly identify exactly what you can comfortably afford and what it will take to achieve your dream of homeownership.